theEncyclopedia/fundamentals-react-js/doc/hooks/README.md

 # Built-in React Hooks

-Hooks let you use different React Fatures from your components.
+Hooks let you use different React Features from your components.
 You can either use the built-in Hooks or combine them to build your own.

 In the context of React.js, a hook is a special function that allows you to use state and other React features in a functional componentsm wihtout having to write class component.
 Hooks were introduced in React 16.8 to make it easier to reuse state logic and side effects amoung compen